NetApp/FSx-ONTAP-samples-scripts/Infrastructure_as_Code/Ansible/snapmirror_report/README.md

 the number before it represents the number of seconds.
 For example, 'P1DT2H3M4S' represents 1 day, 2 hours, 3 minutes, and 4 seconds.

 ## Requirements
-- jq - A lightweight and flexible command-line JSON processor.
-Installation instructions can be found [here](https://jqlang.github.io/jq/download/)
 - Ansible 2.9 or later.
 Installation instructions can be found [here](https://docs.ansible.com/ansible/latest/installation_guide/index.html)
+- NetApp ONTAP Ansible collection.
 - AWS Ansible collection.
-This should be included with the base installation of Ansible.
 - AWS secret(s) with the credentials necessary to run SnapMirror ONTAP APIs against the FSx for ONTAP file systems.
 The required format of the secret is described below.
+- The `aws` cli installed and configured.
+Installation instructions can be found [here](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html).
+- A file with a list of the FSx for ONTAP file systems and their corresponding secrets.
+The format of the file is described below.

 ## Installation
 There are three files used to create the report:
-- `generate_report.yaml`: The Ansible playbook that generates the report.
+- `generate_report.yaml`: The main Ansible playbook that generates the report.
-- `processs_region.yaml`: A collection of tasks that will process all the FSxNs in a region.
-- `get_all_fsxn_regions.yaml`: A collection of tasks that retrieves all the regions, that are enabled for the account, where FSx for ONTAP is available.
+- `get_all_fsxn_regions.yaml`: A collection of tasks that retrieves all the regions, that are enabled for the account, where FSx for ONTAP is also available.
+- `processs_region.yaml`: A collection of tasks that will process all the FSxNs within a region.

 You will also need to create a file named (by default) `secrets_list.csv` that list the secret name for each FSx file systems.
 The format of the file should be: